1. First steps before moving to New Brunswick

 4. Cost of living in New Brunswick

-To show the cost of living in New Brunswick, we will be using Saint John as an example.
+To show the cost of living in New Brunswick, we will be using Moncton as an example.

 5. The weather in New Brunswick